GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Dataplex_BigQuery_to_GCS.md

-Dataplex: Tier Data from BigQuery to Cloud Storage Template
+Dataplex: Tier Data from BigQuery to Cloud Storage template
 ---
 A pipeline that exports all tables from a BigQuery dataset to Cloud Storage, registering metadata for the newly created files in Dataplex.

 :memo: This is a Google-provided template!
 Please check [Provided templates documentation](https://cloud.google.com/dataflow/docs/guides/templates/provided-templates) on how to use it without having to build from sources using [Create job from template](https://console.cloud.google.com/dataflow/createjob?template=Dataplex_BigQuery_to_GCS).

 :bulb: This is a generated documentation based on [Metadata Annotations](https://github.com/GoogleCloudPlatform/DataflowTemplates#metadata-annotations)